alekseykulikov/backbone-offline/README.md

 ## About Backbone.offline

-This library was extracted from project [Saveidea](http://saveideanow.com).
 Adds ability to store the data to localStorage and sync data with a server.
 It is useful when you want to:

 * let your app to work offline in combination with [cache manifest](http://www.w3.org/TR/html5/offline.html)
 * not to bootstrap initial data every time you save it to the localStorage.
 You can refresh your collection when you need and load initial data dramatically faster.
 * create standalone HTML5 app which periodically syncs data to the server.

+This library was extracted from project [Saveidea](http://saveideanow.com)

 ## How to use

-In order to start using Backbone.offline you need to add js/backbone.offline.js file to your project and add to initialize a line:
+In order to start using `Backbone.offline` you need to add `js/backbone.offline.js` file to your project and add to initialize a line:

 ````
 @storage = new Offline.Storage('dreams', this)
 ````

 Now your collection will save and process data to localStorage.
 First param is a name of storage, second is a link to collection.
 This code does not break behavior of other collections.
-When a collection has no @storage attribute, commands will be delegated to Backbone.sync.
+When a collection has no `@storage` attribute, commands will be delegated to `Backbone.sync`.
 Example of modified collection:

 ````
 class Dreams extends Backbone.Collection